isomerpages/ura-lkywcp/resources/features/_posts/2021-05-05-healthy-food.md

 In Canada, Calgary and Edmonton have taken a different approach.
 In 2018, [Calgary partnered with Fresh Routes](https://www.ctvnews.ca/lifestyle/mobile-grocery-stores-provides-access-to-affordable-nutritious-food-in-alberta-cities-1.4664466), a not-for-profit social enterprise, to buy produce from vendors at cost or slightly above cost, and use a modified public bus as a mobile grocery store to sell the food at a markdown in low-income, food desert areas.
 After the collaboration’s success, Edmonton replicated it in 2019.
 The mobile stores [supplied nearly 13,000 households in the two cities in 2020](https://drive.google.com/file/d/1Th04GgEcYSihlBw4J-QI3edXC-2jh6CY/view).
 With sales covering the cost of the produce, the deployments are financially sustainable and easily expandable.

-> "There is no doubt that the pandemic will expose more people to food insecurity and accelerate the projected increase in the number of hungry people, unless immediate actions are taken."

 #### **Plating up healthy meals**